connervieira/Predator/CONFIGURATION.md

     - This setting simply determines the video device that Predator will use FSWebcam to access.
     - This should almost always be set to `"/dev/video0"`, but there may be some situations it which it would make sense to change this, such as when you want to run multiple cameras.
 - `fswebcam_flags`
-    - This setting specifies any additional arguments that you want to add to the FSWebcam command in real-time mode.
+    - This setting specifies any additional arguments that you want to add to the FSWebcam command in Real-time Mode.
     - This setting can be used to fine tune the way FSWebcam handles your camera.
     - Example:
         - `"--set brightness=100% -F 15 -S 5"`